-Almost all of the canola grown in Canada is genetically modified (GM or genetically engineered).
+Almost all of the canola grown in Canada is genetically modified (GM or genetically engineered). it is all genetically engineered to be tolerant to herbicides.
 Canola oil is commonly used in processed food ingredient and it is also commonly used to feed many types of farm animals used for meat and milk production.

 Canola is one of the five genetically engineered crops grown in Canada.
 Canola is Canada’s most second valuable crop, after wheat.
 Almost all the canola grown in Canada is genetically engineered – approximately 95%